bertux/eliza/packages/plugin-arthera/README.md

 # `@elizaos/plugin-arthera`

-This plugin provides actions and providers for interacting with Arthera-compatible chains.
+This plugin provides actions and providers for interacting with Arthera mainnet.

 ---